South Africa is known for its brilliant weather, making it the perfect place to go out and have fun outdoors.

 James & Ethel Gray Park

 This beautiful park was originally a bird sanctuary, so you’ll get to spot many beautiful birds if you keep your eyes peeled.
-The park is 36 hectares of lush greenery and landscaped areas, with the Sandspruit running through it.
+The park boasts 36 hectares of lush greenery and landscaped areas, with the Sandspruit running through it.

 While it’s situated just south of Melrose Arch, it will make you feel like you have escaped the city with its tranquil atmosphere.